Dartrisen/inlinec/README.md

 ## Usage

 You can simply use the C-style code inside of your Python functions.
 Just use C decorator and make sure you returned the string of C code.
+You will need pre-installed gcc/g++/clang compiler and correct path environment variable (for example CC='clang').

 ```python
 from inlinec import C